garrandall/popular-music-data/tracks/check-it-out-tavares.md

 Ooh, can't you see (Ain't a big surprise, girl)

 There may not be a dreary day
-For you to suffer through {No, no, no, no}
+For you to suffer through
 If you would let me lead the way
 I'd give the world to you